emmo-repo/EMMOntoPy/docs/tools-instructions.md

       --local, -l           Load imported ontologies locally.
 Their paths are specified in Protégé catalog files or via the --path option.
 The IRI should be a file name.
+      --imported, -i        Include imported ontologies
+      --no-catalog, -n      Do not read url from catalog even if it exists.
       --catalog-file CATALOG_FILE
                             Name of Protégé catalog file in the same folder as the ontology.
 This option is used together with --local